deadpixi/mtm/README.rst

     the default 8 "ANSI" colors only.

 mtm-256color
-    These terminal types specify different numbers of available colors.
     Note that mtm is not magic and cannot actually display more colors than the host terminal supports.